Romero027/Romero027.github.io/eecs598_summaries/deepXplore.md

 On a system perspective, DeepBase proposes lots of optimization to speed up the DNI.

-1.Shared Computation: Put multiple measures/hypotheses into a single Keras computation graph and utilize Keras’s graph optimization
+1. Shared Computation: Put multiple measures/hypotheses into a single Keras computation graph and utilize Keras’s graph optimization

-2.Early stopping: Stop when the score has converged (error less than preset bound), Stop materializing more data when early stopped, streaming behavior extraction, extract & materialize behaviors in an online fashion
+2. Early stopping: Stop when the score has converged (error less than preset bound), Stop materializing more data when early stopped, streaming behavior extraction, extract & materialize behaviors in an online fashion